rayenrejeb/Publish-form-to-all-clients/README.md

 This is a tool to publish a form to all clients based on web sockets

 # Run
-You nedd NodeJS and MongoDB installed on your PC to run this application Go to the directory after clone or downlaod
+You nedd NodeJS and MongoDB installed on your PC to run this application.
+If you don't have MongoDB installed, feel free to check www.mlab.com Go to the directory after clone or downlaod
 Run " npm install " to install all dependencies
 Next, run the server with " node server.js "